heroku/heroku-buildpack-pgbouncer/CONTRIBUTING.md

 heroku build -b ddollar/test # -b can also point to a local directory
 ```

-## Compiling new versions of node and npm using Vulcan
+## Compiling new versions of pgbouncer and stunnel using Vulcan

 Install [vulcan](https://github.com/heroku/vulcan) and create your own build server.
 Use any
 app name you want and vulcan will remember it in a `~/.vulcan` config file.